TjhaiME/Godot-Active-Rigid-Ragdoll/README.md

 PHYSICS:

-he physics is similar to Moose Mighty Beanz
+the physics is similar to Moose Mighty Beanz

 It is easier for things to balance if their Centre of Mass is closer to the ground The Centre of Mass of a rigid body in Godot is located at the origin of the rigid body.